 - testimonials

-- display widgets from external sites (e.g. Facebook)
+- display widgets from external sites (e.g. Facebook friends)

 - administrative forms (e.g. login, register, etc.)

-To learn more about what WP widgets are, how widgets work and why they make managing your site easier, see this article:
+To learn more about what WP widgets are, how they work and how using widgets can help you expand the functionality of your website, see this article:

-In this step-by-step tutorial we teach you how to use and configure various frequently-used widgets in WordPress.
+In this tutorial series we teach you how to use and configure various commonly-used widgets in WordPress.

 How To Use Widgets In WordPress